-Custer County construction is covered by the State of Colorado Electrical and Plumbing Codes.
-New construction that will have plumbing or electricity requires a State permit before construction begins.
+Custer County has adopted the State of Colorado Electrical and Plumbing Codes.
+Before starting installation, permits must be obtained from the State.
+Rough-in and final inspections will be conducted by state inspectors.
 Plumbing includes both water and propane.
-Questions about methods of construction, permit applications, fees, and inspection requirements should be directed to dora.state.co.us.
+Questions about methods of construction, permit applications, fees, and inspection requirements should be directed to dora.state.co.us/plumbing or dora.state.co.us/electrical.
+Permits can be obtained on-line.